-- At least two LDx00s are required to create: - 1 to 4 channels for LD400. - 1 to 8 channels for LD800. - 2.
+- 1. At least two LD1600s are required to create1 to 16 channels. - 2.
 In a network topology, only two access-equipment units (e.g., LANs, PCs) can be interconnected per channel.
 Two access-equipment units on the same channel can communicate between each other only they are isolated from the other access-equipment units. - 3.
-To create a channel two transponders (or GM2 modules or ESCON modules) are required, one per LDx00. - 4.
+To create a channel two transponders (or GM2 modules or ESCON modules) are required, one per LD1600. - 4.
 Only one transponder (or GM2 module or ESCON module) is required to connect one access-equipment unit. - 5.
 Transponder RX ports can receive on any channel. - 6.
 Transponder TX ports can transmit only on a specific channel. - 7.
 Muxes and Demuxes can be used in all network topologies except in ring network topologies.
 OADMs can be used in all network topologies.
 OADMs must be used instead of Muxes and Demuxes in ring network topologies. - 8.
-Transponder, GM2, ESCON, Mux, Demux, OADM, 1+1, and Servicemodules can be plugged in - a.
-Slots 1 to 5 in any order for LD400. - b.
-Slots 1 to 11 in any order for LD800.

-However, for convenience, it is advisable to allocate the slots in some fixed order, for e.g., in the following left-to-right order: Transponders; GM2s; ESCONs (in ascending order of channel number/wavelength); Mux; Demux; OADM; 1+1, Service, OA.

-- 9. The two transponders of a TM2-SFP (dual transponder module) can be set to operate independently of each other or in mutual redundancy mode. - 10.
+Transponder, GM2, and ESCON modules can be plugged in Slots 1 to 16 in any order.
+However, for convenience, it is advisable to allocate the slots in some fixed order, for e.g., in the following left-to-right order: Transponders; GM2s; ESCONs (in ascending order of channel number/wavelength). - 9.
+The two transponders of a TM2-SFP (dual transponder module) can be set to operate independently of each other or in mutual redundancy mode. - 10.
 A DWDM transponder can be interfaced with a CWDM or DWDM multiplexer, demultiplexer, or OADM.